America's first and only

 Where does Poison Ivy, Poison Oak, & Poison Sumac grow?

-his slivering scourge is upon us, grows from Newfoundland to northern Florida, always is ready to greet us at first touch with a blistering persistent ‘itchy’ scratchy hello, being left behind as its calling card is a persistent itchy oozing rash that can last for up to 3 woebegone, torturous weeks of hell.
+This slivering scourge is upon us, grows from Newfoundland to northern Florida, always is ready to greet us at first touch with a blistering persistent ‘itchy’ scratchy, hello, being left behind as its calling card is a persistent itchy oozing rash that can last for up to 3 woebegone, torturous weeks of hell.
 Poison Ivy, Poison Oak, Poison Sumac is the cockroach of the plant world, able to invade and survive within the most extreme and harshest of all known growing conditions.
-It thrives in direct sunlight, deep-forested shade, muddied mosquito infested swamps, and sandy salt laden windswept beaches.
-Wherever you look, it stares back at you, innocently lying in wait, always ready to inflict its poisonous sap upon first moments touch by those poor lesser knowing unsuspecting individual souls who dare to venture forth, either by touching or brushing too close to the plant end up making direct physical contact, and thereby jeopardizing their own physical personal margin of comfort and safety.
+It thrives in direct sunlight, deep-forested shade, muddied mosquito-infested swamps, and sandy salt-laden windswept beaches.
+Wherever you look, it stares back at you, innocently lying in wait, always ready to inflict its poisonous sap upon first moments touch by those poor lesser knowing unsuspecting individual souls who dare to venture forth, either by touching or brushing too close to the plant end up making direct physical contact and thereby jeopardizing their own physical personal margin of comfort and safety.

 Poison Ivy Plant Description - Growth

 Toxicodendron Radicans and Rhus Toxicodendron are known as Poison Ivy and Poison Oak.
 In actuality, neither one really is ivy or oak, but rather both are related to the Cashew Tree Nut family, which includes mango, cashew nuts, and pistachio nuts.
 Poison Ivy vines can shoot along the ground, and if left undisturbed or untreated for several years, it may become rather woody.
 Often its vines exceed the thickness of an adult wrist and measure up to 12 inches or more in diameter (Click For Photo).
-These vines require the aid of a chain-saw in order to be removed and disposed.
+These vines require the aid of a chain-saw in order to be removed and disposed of.
 Erect vines found growing on trees and buildings can grow heights of 100 feet or more (Click For Photo) by randomly attaching themselves with their rootlet hairs, tracing along cracks and crevices, and scaffolding up, poles, fence lines, and building silhouettes.
 The vine creates an intricately dense maze consisting of lateral fibrous rootlet hairs (resembling rusty steel wool).
 The plant’s rusty hairs provide it with the innate ability to attach itself to any surface like glue.
 As a result, the plant virtually clings tightly to any surface found within easy growing reach.
-This mechanism not only assures the plant’s continued success, but it more importantly assures the plant’s very own survival by eliminating the chances of survival for many nearby competing plants that are all fighting for the same precious air, water, and sunlight.
+This mechanism not only assures the plant’s continued success, but it, more importantly, assures the plant’s very own survival by eliminating the chances of survival for many nearby competing plants that are all fighting for the same precious air, water, and sunlight.
 This plant wins, hands down, at successfully choking out all other plant competition.
 In certain instances, the Poison Ivy and Poison Oak plant establishes itself by growing within the home garden.
 It usually gives off a chameleon-like appearance and resembles other attractive and desirable plants that often do not share the same allergy traits.
-Most often, Poison Ivy is confused (by being misidentified by the untrained eye) with wild strawberry, raspberry, or blackberry, flowering tea rose, acer negundo (a swamp maple tree), fraxinus americana (mountain ash tree seedlings,) acer sacrum (a sugar maple tree that is derived from polly nose seedlings, or the ones you may have placed on your nose as a child to make you look like Pinocchio), astilbe (flowering garden perennial), parthenogenisis (virginian creeper), baltic ivy, boston ivy, bittersweet, and wild grape vine.
+Most often, Poison Ivy is confused (by being misidentified by the untrained eye) with wild strawberry, raspberry, or blackberry, flowering tea rose, Acer negundo (a swamp maple tree), Fraxinus Americana (mountain ash tree seedlings,) Acer sacrum (a sugar maple tree that is derived from Polly nose seedlings, or the ones you may have placed on your nose as a child to make you look like Pinocchio), astilbe (flowering garden perennial), parthenogenesis (Virginia creeper), baltic ivy, Boston ivy, bittersweet, and wild grapevine.

 Poison Ivy Leaf Description & Stem - Identification